Markerless Head Tracking for Accurate and Accessible Neuronavigation: Introduction

-A typical hardware configuration for neuronavigation systems incorporates a pair of infrared (IR) cameras as the primary tracking device, which localizes passive retroreflective markers in 3D space~\cite{neggers_stereotactic_2004, schonfeldt-lecuona_accuracy_2005} (see, e.g., Figure~\ref{fig:illustration}).
-Alternatively, the markers comprise powered electromagnet coils that are tracked with a magnetic field sensor~\cite{wassermann_oxford_2024}.
-Such physical markers are rigidly attached to the objects of interest, e.g., a patient's head and a TMS coil, and registered manually using a calibration procedure~\cite{ivanov_neuronavigation_2009}.
-While the highest tracking accuracy is achieved through rigid fixation to the cranium using stereotactic frames (e.g., Leksell~\cite{maciunas1994application}) or skull screws (e.g., Nexframe~\cite{holloway2005frameless}) to eliminate errors caused by the skin shifting several millimeters relative to the skull~\cite{maurer1997registration}, such methods are limited to invasive interventions.
+A typical hardware configuration for neuronavigation systems is shown in Fig.~\ref{fig:illustration}.
+It incorporates a pair of infrared (IR) cameras that localizes passive retroreflective markers in 3D space as the primary tracking device~\cite{neggers_stereotactic_2004, schonfeldt-lecuona_accuracy_2005}.
+Alternative markers comprise powered electromagnet coils that are tracked with a magnetic field sensor~\cite{wassermann_oxford_2024}.
+These markers are rigidly attached to the objects of interest, e.g., a patient's head and a TMS coil, and registered manually using a calibration procedure~\cite{ivanov_neuronavigation_2009}.
+While the highest tracking accuracy is achieved through rigid fixation to the cranium using stereotactic frames~\cite{maciunas1994application} or skull screws~\cite{holloway2005frameless} to eliminate errors caused by the skin shifting several millimeters relative to the skull~\cite{maurer1997registration}, such methods are limited to invasive interventions.
 Consequently, marker attachment to human subjects is commonly implemented with goggles, elastic headbands, or adhesive pads applied to the skin.
 The registration process commonly entails manual identification of specific anatomical landmarks and subsequent establishment of the spatial relationship between these landmarks and the markers using a pointing device~\cite{wassermann_oxford_2024}.
-Following this registration, the neuronavigation system can infer the position and orientation of the objects of interest by tracking the affixed physical markers.
+Following registration, the neuronavigation system can infer the position and orientation of the objects of interest by tracking the affixed physical markers.